The Bachelor (franchise): Podcast

-Bachelor Happy Hour is a podcast series hosted by Becca Kufrin and Michelle Young.
+Bachelor Happy Hour is a podcast series hosted by Joe Amabile and Serena Pitt.
 It was originally hosted by Rachel Lindsay and Ali Fedotowsky.
 It premiered on July 19, 2020 and features weekly guests from various Bachelor Nation shows.

 Website

 Digital series

 The franchise has launched numerous digital series featuring cast members from the various television shows.

 Meet and Greet

 One-on-one interviews with cast members not shown in the television shows.

 Bachelor Happy Hour: Open Bar

 Expanded video version of the podcast Bachelor Happy Hour.

 Bachelor Nation Encore

 Deleted and extended scenes not seen in the television show.

 Will You Accept This Ride?

 Interview series where YouTube creator Lisa Schwartz interviews various cast members in the back of a limo.

 Bad Chiller

 Comedic recap show featuring Nick Viall.

 Video game

-The Bachelor: The Videogame was released in 2014 for Nintendo Wii and Nintendo DS.
+The Bachelor: The Videogame was released in 2010 for Nintendo Wii and Nintendo DS.
 It gives players the opportunity to compete in a series of dates inspired by the television show.

 Critical reaction to the game was negative.